markcerqueira/markcerqueira.github.com/_posts/2019/2019-12-16-management-systems-calendaring.md

     <p class="caption-text" style="line-height: 1.5em; margin-bottom: 30px; margin-top: 6px;"><strong>More recently - a more balanced calendar!</strong></p>
 </div>

 With this system I'm able to quickly scroll through weeks in my calendar and get a good feel for where my time is being spent.
 I currently manually set colors; for recurring events I only have to do it once and for one-offs it's really easy to set the color (e.g. right click and pick a color).
 That said, I am already looking into automating this process via [Google's Calendar API][2].
-From there I can even produce a quarterly reviews by adding up time by event color.
-The sky's the limit with a color-coded calendar!
+From there I can even produce a quarterly reviews by adding up time by event color. **Update!
+[Calendar Colorist is now available!][4]** The sky's the limit with a color-coded calendar!

 Got an interesting system you use to manage your time?
 Let me know on [Twitter][3]!